 If there is one thing Southerners know it is how to handle their seafood.
 Whether it’s gumbo, fried catfish or shrimp and grits, I think we can all agree that Southern seafood is supreme.
 And if you ask me, Crab Cakes are the best of them all.

 Gosh, I absolutely love Crab Cakes!
 Everyone has their own version of the perfect crustation creation but mine is this: full of flaky crab meat, little to no filler, creamy mayonnaise and a balance of wonderful spices.
+You can serve with tartar sauce or remoulade.

 Today’s recipe is the embodiment of my favorite Crab Cake, and I can guarantee that your tastebuds will thank me!